SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 ##  $ Metro     : chr  "Not in identifiable area" "Not in identifiable area" "Baltimore-Columbia-Towson, MD" "Baltimore-Columbia-Towson, MD" ...
 ##  $ Occupation: chr  "N/A (not applicable)" "N/A (not applicable)" "N/A (not applicable)" "N/A (not applicable)" ...
 ```
 I Asked for a dozen or so columns, plus IPUMS gives you some extras, like DEGFIELDD (which is a detailed code of DEGFIELD (degree field)).
 Make sure you ask for Person- and/or Household- weights, depending on what type of analysis you want to do.

 In this project I'm interested in what types of occupations tend to agglomerate (or are diffuse) in particular places.
 Or, perhaps, what kind of places attract particular occupations.
-In the long run, I'll want to use this data to see if the pandemic had any real effect occupational diffusion.
+In the long run, I'll want to use this data to see if the pandemic had any real effect on occupational diffusion.

 ## Data Preparation
 Because I'm interested in Metro Areas and Occupations, the first step will be to add the labels to these codes.
-Rather than manually recoding these variables, however (There are 282 Metro codes and 500+ occupation codes), we'll recode by merging a list.
+Rather than manually recoding these variables however (There are 282 Metro codes and 500+ occupation codes), we'll recode by merging a list.

 The trick is to copy/paste the code book to a excel file, save as a .csv, and then merge on the numeric code.